davidstutz/bootstrap-multiselect/README.md

 You can add a horizontal divider to a dropdown.
 Just add an option tag with a class name of `divider'.

-If you use AJAX search you SHOULD add class `search-results' to an option tag you want to search results has been added.
+If you use AJAX search you SHOULD add class `search-results' to an option tag you want to search results has been added after.